Improved Stochastic Optimization of LogSumExp

-which can also be solved by SGD.
-Analytic form of SGD iterates for objectives \eqref{eq:f_eps} and \eqref{eq:h_tilde_eps} can be found in Appendix \ref{app:sgd_dual_ot}.
-One can show, in the same way as in \cite{genevay2016stochastic}, that this corresponds to the regularized OT problem \eqref{eq:EOT} with \textit{Safe KL divergence} $D_\rho$ rather than the usual KL, i.e.
+which also admits neural network parameterization and optimization via SGD.
+One can show, in the same way as in \citet{genevay2016stochastic}, that this corresponds to the regularized OT problem \eqref{eq:EOT} with the \textit{Safe KL divergence} $D_\rho$ rather than the usual KL, i.e.

 Note that this problem, in turn, can be viewed as a combination of the entropy-regularized and the capacity-constrained optimal transport.
 For \( \rho > 0 \), this approach is much more stable than the previous one when used in SGD.
 We illustrate this in the following experiments.